-To see what red dots are best for duty use on your pistol or what will be fun to play around with at the range, here’s our lineup!
+To see which red dots are best for duty use on your pistol or what will be fun to play around with at the range, here's our lineup!

-Trijicon RMR Type 2 6.5 MOA Review – Best Red Dot Sight for Duty Pistol
+1. Trijicon RMR Type 2 6.5 MOA - Best for Duty Pistol

 The RMR (Ruggedized Miniature Reflex) is a long-touted red dot that has been put through its paces with law enforcement departments and its officers.
 With its proven tactical background, it's good enough for professional use or if you simply want the best of what's available.